AGNC Investment's Q3 2017 And 10/20/2017 BV Projection (Includes MTGE And Annaly BV Projection)

 NLY's BV as of 9/30/2017:

 As was highlighted in my three-part AGNC income statement projection article (see links near the top of this article), I discussed several differences between AGNC's and NLY's investment portfolio.
-Furthermore, it was discussed each company had a different strategy regarding derivative instruments going into the third quarter of 2017 (most notably the difference between each company's hedging coverage ratio as of 6/30/2017).
+Furthermore, it was discussed each company had a different strategy regarding derivative instruments going into the third quarter of 2017 (most notably, the difference between each company's hedging coverage ratio as of 6/30/2017).
 Simply put, NLY's lower hedging coverage ratio at the start of the third quarter of 2017 was an advantage for the company when compared to AGNC.
 However, this advantage was mostly offset by the movement of mortgage interest rates/long-term U.S. Treasury yields during September 2017.
 It should also be noted management has recently broadened NLY's investment portfolio by allocating more capital into commercial debt/real estate, preferred equity, corporate debt, and most recently middle market ("MM") lending.
 Furthermore, NLY fairly recently acquired a variable-rate agency mREIT, Hatteras Financial Corp.
 (NYSE:HTS).
-Generally speaking these asset classes, when compared to fixed-rate agency MBS, performed similarly during the third quarter of 2017.
+Generally speaking, these asset classes, when compared to fixed-rate agency MBS, performed similarly during the third quarter of 2017.

 When taking all quarterly activities into consideration (including additional data not discussed within this specific article), I am projecting NLY will report the following BV per common share as of 9/30/2017: